 - 8.4 – Faster folder enumeration.

-- These are just some of the areas where performance has been improved, but there are many additional performance tweaks that aren’t published.
+- These are just some of the areas where performance has been improved.
+There are many additional performance tweaks that aren’t published.

 But is this just marketing hype, or did they really make it faster?
 Puget Systems has been independently testing Lightroom on various high-spec configurations for some time.
 The good news?
 It really is faster, especially on powerful computers!
 Comparing version 7.2 (February 2018) with Lightroom 6.12 on one system, they said exporting was almost twice as fast, generating 1:1 Previews was about 5x faster, and generating Smart Previews was 7x faster – and Adobe’s done even more work since Puget Systems ran those tests more than 18 months ago.

 The improvements are most noticeable on high specification machines with a high CPU core count, more than 12GB RAM and a powerful graphics card, but even slower systems will see some benefits.
 To benefit from the latest GPU enhancements, the minimum graphics card requirements are slightly higher than the basic system requirements.
-On Windows, you’ll need Windows 10, a graphics card with DirectX12 or OpenGL 3.3 support, at least 2GB of VRAM and a driver released in the last few months.
-If you own a Mac, you’ll need macOS 10.14 or later (ideally 10.14.5+), and a graphics card with Metal support and at least 2GB of VRAM.
+On Windows, you’ll need Windows 10 (version 20H2 or later) or Windows 11 (version 21H1 or later), a graphics card with DirectX12 support, at least 2GB of VRAM and a driver released in the last few months.
+On Mac, you’ll need macOS 11 or later, and a graphics card with Metal support and at least 2GB of VRAM.

 How do I upgrade from Lightroom 6 (or earlier) to Lightroom Classic?

 If you’ve decided to upgrade from an old Lightroom version to Lightroom Classic, it’s very straightforward.
 Here’s how:

 - Sign up for the subscription from Adobe.
 Confused about which plan you need?
 If you’re looking for Lightroom Classic, you want the Photography Plan, which also includes Photoshop.
 If you’re wondering whether the cloud-based Lightroom ecosystem would be better for you, we compare Classic and Cloud in this blog post.

 - Install the Creative Cloud app, which lives in the system tray (Windows) / menubar (Mac) and manages your app installation and updates.